Ten Things You Didn’t Know About Starlink

 Before opening up orders to the public, Starlink allowed select customers to participate in the beta testing phase of the service.
 Since many rural customers around the globe were desperate for high speed internet access, thousands signed up.

-10. Starlink mentions Mars in their terms of service
+10. Starlink mentions Mars in the Terms of Service

 In section 11 of the document, Starlink explains that parties must recognize Mars as “a free planet” and that, “no Earth-based government has authority or sovereignty over Martian activities”.
 This section of the terms of service also mentions providing Starlink services on Earth’s moon, on Mars, and in transit to Mars.

-Like the orbital transfer ellipse, this is a fun reference to Starlink’s parent company SpaceX, and their mission of colonizing Mars.
+Like the orbital transfer ellipse on my list, this is a fun reference to Starlink’s parent company SpaceX, and their mission of colonizing Mars.

 Final thoughts

-I hope you had as much fun reading these 10 things as I had researching and writing them.
+I hope you had as much fun reading these ten fun facts and easter eggs!
+I had a ton of fun finding and writing about them.
 Even if you weren’t around to find the “Dishy” easter egg yourself, it’s fun to look back at Starlink’s history.